T-A-L-L-E-R-M-A-N/TAllERMAN/README.md

 - 👋 Hi, I’m @DIMORN
-- 👀 I’m interested in making desktop applications on WPF with animations
+- 👀 I’m interested in making desktop applications on WPF or AvaloniaUI
 - 🌱 I’m currently prefer learning C# with WPF

 <!---